ibm-cloud-docs/containers/cs_firewall.md

 {:shortdesc}

 1. [Log in to your account.
 Target the appropriate region and, if applicable, resource group.
 Set the context for your cluster](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure).
 2. List all the worker nodes in your cluster and note the **Public IP** addresses.
-If your worker nodes are connected to a private network only and you want to connect to {{site.data.keyword.Bluemix_notm}} services by using the private service endpoint, note the **Private IP** addresses instead.
     ```
     ibmcloud ks workers --cluster <cluster_name_or_ID>
     ```
     {: pre}
 3. Optional: Get the worker node subnets.
 If you anticipate changing the number of worker nodes in your cluster frequently, such as if you enable the [cluster autoscaler](/docs/containers?topic=containers-ca#ca), you might not want to update your firewall for each new worker node.
 Instead, you can whitelist the VLAN subnets that the cluster uses.<p class="note">The **primary public subnets** that {{site.data.keyword.containerlong_notm}} provisions for your cluster come with 14 available IP addresses, and can be shared by other clusters on the same VLAN.
 When you have more than 14 worker nodes, another subnet is ordered, so the subnets that you need to whitelist can change.
 To reduce the frequency of change, create worker pools with worker node flavors of higher CPU and memory resources so that you don't need to add worker nodes as often.</p>
-    1. From the output of the previous step, note all the unique network IDs (first 3 octets) of the **Public IP** for the worker nodes in your cluster.
-If you want to whitelist a private-only cluster, note the **Private IP** instead.
-In the following output, the unique network IDs are `169.xx.178` and `169.xx.210`.
+    1. From the output of the previous step, note all the unique network IDs (first 3 octets) of the **Public IP** for the worker nodes in your cluster.<staging> If you want to whitelist a private-only cluster, note the **Private IP** instead.<staging> In the following output, the unique network IDs are `169.xx.178` and `169.xx.210`.
         ```
         ID                                                  Public IP        Private IP     Machine Type        State    Status   Zone    Version
         kube-dal10-crb2f60e9735254ac8b20b9c1e38b649a5-w31   169.xx.178.101   10.xxx.xx.xxx   b2c.4x16.encrypted   normal   Ready    dal10   1.12.6